1976-80

 NewsCenter 4

 Interview by Kelly Lange.
 FZ talks about politics, bombs, draft, churches, drugs, America and entertainment.
-There is an unused section available on YouTube.
+There was an unused section available on YouTube.

 Music (from Sports Arena, LA, April 6, 1980):